online-ml/beaver/examples/taxis/README.md

 This procedure helps understand how Beaver can be used to predict taxi trip durations using an event dataset.
 Each event contains a pickup timestamp, pickup coordinates, arrival coordinates, etc.

-* The procedure here is to create an empty model using the river library
+* The procedure here is to create an empty model using River.
 * Serialize the model using dill
 * Upload the model using the beaver http client --> you could also do this using the HTTP API directly (see localhost:3000/docs for more details)
 * Then start receiving trip data in a simulation and make predictions for trip duration